Family firms and their nonfamily investors

 - Conflicts between shareholders and debt holders (also known as the third agency problem).

-The first agency problem is likely to be an important issue in firms with dispersed ownership.
+The first agency problem is most prevalent in firms with dispersed ownership.
 Family firms have large shareholders with the power and incentives to monitor the management of the firm, so the first agency problem is less of an issue.
-Indeed, the CEO of the family firm is often a family member.
-We present an analysis of family involvement in the governance of family firms here.
-The third agency problem may also be less important given that the family is usually a long-term owner committed to the firm.
+Indeed, the CEO of the family firm is often a family member, ensuring that the interests of the CEO and the family owner(s) are highly aligned.